Yaniv-Shasha/SecurityCopilot/Workshop/Custom_Plugin/Task05_KQL/readme.md

 <img src="https://github.com/Yaniv-Shasha/SecurityCopilot/blob/1a379fee910284aa03dfb5a3f21a17f0bbd97094/Workshop/Custom_Plugin/Task05_KQL/images/add_paramter.jpg"/>

-4. Generate report that includes the incident summary and the user enriched data from the WoodgroveHR.
+4. Generate report that includes the incident summary and the user enriched data from the WoodgroveHR.<br>

 ####   Example prompts: